ACTIV8-Developers/K/README.md

 =
 [![Build Status](https://travis-ci.org/Kajna/K-Core.svg)](https://travis-ci.org/Kajna/K-Core)

-Simple solution for full featured MVC framework.
+Simple and lightweight yet powerfull MVC framework
 > *Everything should be made as simple as possible, but not simpler* **Albert Einstein**